abiasV/CodeLance/README.md

 The owner can add a new project by clicking on Add Project.
 ![Verify Phone Number](./frontend/public/asset/21.png)

+When you click on Delete Project, a project deletion confirmation window opens as a backdrop.
+By clicking on Delete, the project is removed.
 ![Verify Phone Number](./frontend/public/asset/22.png)

+By clicking on one of the proposals for a project that has not been assigned, we want to check if any requests have been submitted for this project.
 ![Header](./frontend/public/asset/23.png)

+Here we see that two freelancers have submitted proposals for this project.
+Their status is set to "Pending Approval" by default.
+The owner needs to review these proposals and approve one based on their requirements.
 ![Verify Phone Number](./frontend/public/asset/24.png)

+After making a decision and selecting one of the proposals, the owner clicks on the "Change Status" link for the chosen proposal.
 ![Verify Phone Number](./frontend/public/asset/25.png)

+As with previous similar actions, the owner selects one of the available options.
 ![Header](./frontend/public/asset/26.png)

 ![Verify Phone Number](./frontend/public/asset/27.png)